 Canine Watersports Canada is owned by Karen & Mark Larocque, which officially launched in January 2016, however despite the company being just 5 years old they each have over 12 years of experience in the world of dock-jumping which is evident in their growth and success.
 CWC is recognized as Canada’s FIRST 100% Canadian owned and operated dock-jumping company.
 Karen works diligently behind the scenes but can be seen doing various jobs during events and Mark is not only "truck driver", but the event coordinator, and also a CWC certified judge.
 Karen and Mark, own 3 Australian Shepherds, unfortunately they had to say goodbye the their first Aussie, Bond, in August 2020.
 Bond is the reason why CWC exists and is also CWC's first official Hall Of Famer (Bond was 15 when he passed).
 Doug turned 5 in May, he absolutely loves the sport and finished his fourth season with CWC with a Master Jump title, a Senior Grab title, a Lure title and a Toss title, Stewie just turned 1 at the end of May and he finished his first season with a Novice Jump title, in December 2022 we rescued a 7.5 month old Aussie who we named Walter je will be making his competitive debut on our dock in 2023.
 Our Aussies' are powered by PureForm Pet Health Supplements, fuelled by Back2Raw, kept in shape by Kemptville Canine Centre and enjoy treats from Arf'Ul Good.

 Lynn Campbell is known as the voice of CWC or the ‘Announcer’.
 She was first introduced to this crazy, addictive sport of dock jumping in 2010, with her ‘Golden Boy’, Jasper, and in 2018 her Australian Shepherd, Dazzle, joined the team.
 Lynn earned her ‘red shirt’ status in 2015, and has been the voice behind the mic since then.
 Quote from Lynn..."(I know, right?
 It seems like a lot longer) I just want to be clear, I did warn Mark & Karen that that they may just be sorry that they turned the mic over to me."
 When she is not on the dock or at pool side, Lynn can be found at Cricket’s Canine Country Club, where she works as an Instructor for Puppies, Rally Obedience, Agility, & of course Dock.
 Lynn also co-hosts a dog camp each year called Cricket’s Camp Merrywoof, which is an all inclusive weekend of fun & laughter for you & your dog, and truly a dog-lovers weekend!

-Tom and Mo Hammond have been jumping with CWC since it's beginning in 2016.
-They began dock-jumping in July 2012 when they and their baby girl Myrra Bella (yellow lab) got ‘bit’ by the dock diving bug and debuted at the Friendship Festival in Fort Erie Ontario.
-Since then they forged some lifelong friendships and bonds with a crew that is now like family.
+Tom and Mo Hammondhave been jumping with CWC since it's beginning in 2016.
+They began dock-jumping in July 2012 when they and their baby girl Myrra Bella (a Yellow Lab) got ‘bit’ by the dock diving bug and debuted at the Friendship Festival in Fort Erie Ontario.
+Since then, they forged some lifelong friendships and bonds with the crew that they now consider to be family.
 Myrra continued with CWC, earning lots of bling and two Canadian Dock Jumping Championships titles, in the Junior and Top Junior Divisions.
-Now at over 9 yrs old, she is easing up a bit on the intensity and amount of jumping she does, but you cannot keep her out of the pool or off the dock in her endless parade of bathing suits!
-Her younger sister, Pearl, age 7 (a Catahoula/Lab mix rescued from Louisiana through the Canadian NOLA Organization) has been following in her footsteps, learning the ropes from her older sister.
-Pearl is learning and getting better each year, earning titles and bling in all her own accomplishments including the 2022 Top Junior Jump Championship.
-She fought back from TPLO surgery in 11/17 and hardware removal in 5/18 to earn international titles and continues to improve in her diving.
-Both girls compete in Lure and Jumping.
-Tom & Mo are hoping to get Pearl to take to Grab as well.
-Not only is Tom a certified CWC judge, but he is also, the helper is a guy Friday and does whatever is needed set up, tear down.
-He also doubles as Santa and Mo his impish elf.
-Together they provide lots of colour on the dock and endless smiles both on and off the dock.
-Mo can be seen, wrangling at the dockside, in the admin tent and doing whatever is needed, and has earned the title of the CWC raffle queen, lol.
+Now retired at the age of 13, she is one of our newest CWC Hall of Famers inducted in 2020.
+Myrra’s younger sister, Pearl, age 7 (a Catahoula/Lab mix rescued from Louisiana through the Canadian NOLA Organization) has been following in her footsteps.
+Pearl is learning and getting better each year earning titles and bling in all her own accomplishments including the 2022 Top Junior Jump Championship.
+She fought back from two TPLO surgeries to earn international titles and continues to improve in her diving.
+She competes in Lure and Jumping and are hoping that she will take to Grab as well.
+Not only is Tom a certified CWC judge, but he also does whatever is neededto support the event and help the competitors.
+Mo can be seen, wrangling at the dockside, in the admin tent and doing whatever is needed to keep events running smoothly.